Bernerditta/bernerditta/README.md

 # 💻 Bernerditta Nyarko
 🔍 **Data Analyst | Lifelong Learner**
 🌟 Passionate about transforming raw data into actionable insights!
+Here’s an expanded and polished version of your GitHub profile section with the new details included:

+---

+### 🎓 Academic Background
+- **Degree**: BSc in Psychology (2024) from the **University of Leicester**.
+- **Specialization**: Data analysis and research methodologies, with hands-on experience in tools like regression analysis and descriptive statistics.
+- **Passion for Data**: Combines insights into human behavior with a data-driven approach to solve real-world problems.

+---

+### 🧠 Fun Facts
+- 📚 **Lifelong Learner**: Improving coding skills through courses like *Goldman Sachs - Introduction to Python & Apps* and *The Complete Python Bootcamp*.
+- 🏞️ **Active Lifestyle**: Enjoys hiking, gym sessions, and the occasional round of golf to stay focused and disciplined.
+- 🚀 **Career Goal**: Aspiring to secure an data consultant or junior data analyst role to leverage psychology and technical expertise in driving impactful insights for businesses.

 ---